Jc2k/pytest-docker-tools/README.md

 ### Fixture wrappers

 You can wrap your fixtures with a `wrapper_class`.
 This allows you to add helper methods to fixtures for use in your tests.
-In the case of the `container` fixture factory you can also implement `ready()` to add additional container readyness checks.
+In the case of the `container` fixture factory you can also implement `ready()` to add additional container readiness checks.

 In previous tests we've created an entire test client fixture.
 With `wrapper_class` we could hang this convenience method off the fixture itself instead: